N-A-D/Rift/README.md

 ```

 ## Components
-In Rift, Components are meant to be *Plain Old Data* types.
+In Rift, Components are *Plain Old Data* types.
 Component types are required to subclass `rift::Component` in order for the type to be considered a *Component*.
-Moreover, all components must include a default constructor as well as a constructor that initializes all of its POD types.
+Moreover, all components must include a default constructor as well as a constructor that initializes all of its POD member variables.

 For instance, the following is an example of a *Position* component:
 ```cpp